romangrubic/Snoop-Adverts-Flask/README.md

 When user goes to Marketplace page, adverts will show up ranked by number of views they have.
 Also, there are only 12 adverts visible per page and a `Go to top` button at the end of the page.
 Adverts are presented as cards with a decent size picture and below their name, number of views, location and price.
 Adverts are clickable on all of their size so user can easily see the whole advert.
 If user clicks on advert, a new page will open where information will be presented in a bigger format and advert description will also be visible.
 There are buttons on the end of the page where user can delete the advert or edit it if neccessary.
-If user presses `Delete` button, a modal will show up asking the user are they sure they want to delete it.
-If they press `Edit` button, an edit page will open containing all the data of the advert in database and user can change anty part of it.
+If user presses `Delete` button, a modal will show up asking the user for `Access key`.
+If the `Access key` is same as the advert key, advert is deleted, otherwise modal will close itself.
+If they press `Edit` button, a modal will show up asking the user for `Access key`.
+If the `Access key` is same as the advert key, edit page will open containing all the data of the advert in database and user can change anty part of it.

 User can click on filter button that are visible on all main pages, where he can fast search a specific category of adverts.
 If he wants to see `Motors`, all adverts in category of Motors will show.
 Same